Speech and language norms – of what?

-Similar issues arise with respect to children’s language, but with one additional issue stemming from the fact that it often seems that children understand more than they can say.
+Similar issues arise with respect to children’s language, but with the additional issue that it often seems that they understand more than they can say.
 This critically involves their grasp of what is known as ‘syntax‘ – or how words fit together.

 It is possible that speech and language are just statistically intractable.